 - Death benefits: Determining disability benefits involves calculating a percentage of your salary or income, and these benefits may be applicable if the injury has left you where you cannot work either temporarily or permanently.
 Death benefits usually pay for burial and funeral costs, as well as give a lump sum to pay the family for their loss.

-How Do You File a Workers’ Compensation Claim?
+How Do You File a Worker's Compensation Claim?

 Can You See Your Doctor?

+Many states allow you to choose your doctor for medical treatments during a workers' comp claim.
+Call a lawyer to find out if you live in such a state.
 Even if you do, a company doctor may need to check you for insurance purposes.
 They can deny your claim or reduce benefits if you do not see their doctor.
 Talk to a lawyer about what to expect at your exam.
+Depending on state laws, you can select a doctor for a second opinion the company physician treats you.
+Get an independent doctor's opinion about your condition.How Much Can You Receive for a Workers' Comp Claim?

-You can receive workers’ comp benefits when you’re hurt and cannot work.
+You can receive workers' comp benefits when you're hurt and cannot work.
 Amounts vary, but many states allow lost income of two-thirds of your average weekly earnings, plus medical expenses.
 If the injury causes a loss of part of your body, you can receive more money for a permanent disability.
+The amount of the benefits you receive for the disability depends on:- How severe the loss is

 - What is your permanent impairment rating is